-However, if Deepwater Horizon and a slew of other warnings from history are anything to go by, devastating environmental damage isn't much of a concern to big oil.
-This year, Ecuador is set to have its 11th oil round—the 11th time the government has tried to sell off its share of the Amazon to foreign investors—and the most probable buyer is China.
+However, if Deepwater Horizon and a slew of other warnings from history is anything to go by, devastating environmental damage isn't much of a concern to Big Oil.
+This year, Ecuador is set to have its eleventh oil round – the eleventh time the government have tried to sell off its share of the Amazon to foreign investors – and the most likely buyer is China.
 If the auction completes, all the nasty contamination that comes with dropping gas-guzzling machinery into the middle of a rainforest will likely threaten the lives of the area's indigenous people and the natural habitat of thousands of species of living things.

-Bidders have until July 16 to place bids on 16 oil concessions, which translates to over 3 million hectares of rainforest potentially being pillaged by oil and gas investors.
-In the tenth oil round in 2011—when only six blocks were up for auction—sales were halted by indigenous activism.
+Bidders have until July 16th to place bids on 16 oil concessions, which translates to over three million hectares of rainforest potentially being pillaged by oil and gas investors.
+In the tenth oil round in 2011 – when only six blocks were up for auction – sales were halted by indigenous activism.
 Unfortunately, Ecuador’s political situation has been hugely convoluted due to China’s investment in the region over the last few years, so it's unlikely that protesting tribes will be able to make much difference any more.

-Ecuador is now in debt to China for around $8.8 billion.
-And yes, the Ecuadorian government maintains that this won't affect the future of oil sales in the region, but either they're lying or they're somehow planning on selling nine times more bananas annually than they do now.
+Ecuador is now in debt to China for around £5.7 billion.
+And yes, the Ecuadorian government maintains that this won't affect the future of oil sales in the region, but either they're lying or they're somehow planning on selling nine times more bananas annually than they already do.

-Unfortunately, it's likely that this new oil round, if completed, will put the south in exactly the same position as the north, or even Peru, its neighbor to the south.
-Just last month, the Peruvian government announced an environmental state of emergency after finding high levels of lead, barium, chromium, and petroleum-related compounds in the water and soil.
+Unfortunately, it's likely that this new oil round – if completed – will put the south in exactly the same position as the north, or even Peru, its neighbour to the south.
+Just last month, the Peruvian government announced an environmental state of emergency after finding high levels of lead, barium, chromium and petroleum-related compounds in the water and soil.

 Rebecca Spooner from Survival International told me how the Peruvian people have been complaining for years about the low amount of fish in their rivers.
-Stefan Kistler from Arkana Alliance, an NGO based in the Amazon, described how one tribe in Peru is now living on an “oil dump” because their lagoon “completely disappeared after 40 years of oil contamination.”
+Stefan Kistler, from Arkana Alliance – an NGO based in the Amazon – described how one tribe in Peru is now living on an “oil dump” because their lagoon “completely disappeared after 40 years of oil contamination”.
 Others in Peru, he noted, no longer have the right to access the land because it's so contaminated.
-These problems could very easily reappear in Ecuador because, as Rebecca suggests, these oil companies have “the power to cover up these things, making it quite difficult to figure out what's actually happening.”
+These problems could very easily reappear in Ecuador because, as Rebecca suggests, these oil companies have “the power to cover up these things, making it quite difficult to work out what's actually happening”.

 The ministry promises that the eleventh oil round in Ecuador will follow “strict sustainability guidelines” to ensure the protection of the forest.
-But if you pay any attention to the past, it's far from certain if those words will act as any kind of guarantee.
+But, if you pay any attention to the past, it's far from certain if those words will act as any kind of guarantee.
 Pluspetrol were responsible for 78 oil spills in the Peruvian Amazon from 2006 to 2010, particularly in the Pastaza region.
 A rise in birth defects and miscarriages has followed, so the connection there isn't hard to spot.

 According to Adam Zuckerman from Amazon Watch, the Ecuadorian government is in a "desperate place right now.
-It must give up a lot of its sovereignty to finance its development.”
-This is, of course, unfortunate, because it means that the importance of protecting the land is pushed ever further down the list of governmental priorities in favor of promising investment deals.
+It must give up a lot of its sovereignty to finance its development”.
+This is – of course – unfortunate, because it means that the importance of protecting the land is pushed ever further down the list of governmental priorities in favour of promising investment deals.

-However, avoiding that mistake would require the entire world to wake up from the delusion that the Earth is an endless tap of natural resources.
+However, to do this it would mean the entire world waking up from the delusion that the earth is an endless tap of natural resources.
 Which, unfortunately, isn't likely to happen any time soon.